tegorman13/htw/Analysis/analysis.qmd

 Based on the results of the linear mixed-effects model, we can interpret the fixed effects as follows:

-(Intercept): The estimated mean distance for the constant training condition, in the "orig" catOrder, and the "continuous" feedbackType is 175.78.
+(Intercept): The estimated mean distance for the constant training condition, in the "orig" bandOrder, and the "continuous" fb is 175.78.
-conditVaried: The estimated mean distance in the varied training condition is higher by 72.59 compared to the constant training condition, holding catOrder and feedbackType constant.
+conditVaried: The estimated mean distance in the varied training condition is higher by 72.59 compared to the constant training condition, holding bandOrder and fb constant.
 This is statistically significant (t = 5.457).
-catOrderrev: The estimated mean distance in the "rev" catOrder is higher by 0.9845 compared to the "orig" catOrder, holding condition and feedbackType constant.
+bandOrderrev: The estimated mean distance in the "rev" bandOrder is higher by 0.9845 compared to the "orig" bandOrder, holding condition and fb constant.
 This is not statistically significant (t = 0.069).
-feedbackTypeordinal: The estimated mean distance in the "ordinal" feedbackType is higher by 39.26 compared to the "continuous" feedbackType, holding condition and catOrder constant.
-This is statistically significant (t = 2.736). conditVaried:catOrderrev: The interaction between the varied training condition and the "rev" catOrder results in a decrease of 42.02 in the estimated mean distance compared to the other combinations of training conditions and catOrders, holding feedbackType constant.
-This is statistically significant (t = -2.045). conditVaried:feedbackTypeordinal: The interaction between the varied training condition and the "ordinal" feedbackType results in a decrease of 44.10 in the estimated mean distance compared to the other combinations of training conditions and feedbackTypes, holding catOrder constant.
-This is statistically significant (t = -2.028). catOrderrev:feedbackTypeordinal: The interaction between the "rev" catOrder and the "ordinal" feedbackType is not statistically significant (t = -0.640) as it results in a decrease of 13.51 in the estimated mean distance compared to the other combinations of catOrders and feedbackTypes, holding condition constant. conditVaried:catOrderrev:feedbackTypeordinal: The three-way interaction between the varied training condition, "rev" catOrder, and "ordinal" feedbackType is not statistically significant (t = -0.005) as it results in a decrease of 0.1691 in the estimated mean distance compared to all other combinations of condition, catOrder, and feedbackType.
+fbordinal: The estimated mean distance in the "ordinal" fb is higher by 39.26 compared to the "continuous" fb, holding condition and bandOrder constant.
+This is statistically significant (t = 2.736). conditVaried:bandOrderrev: The interaction between the varied training condition and the "rev" bandOrder results in a decrease of 42.02 in the estimated mean distance compared to the other combinations of training conditions and bandOrders, holding fb constant.
+This is statistically significant (t = -2.045). conditVaried:fbordinal: The interaction between the varied training condition and the "ordinal" fb results in a decrease of 44.10 in the estimated mean distance compared to the other combinations of training conditions and fbs, holding bandOrder constant.
+This is statistically significant (t = -2.028). bandOrderrev:fbordinal: The interaction between the "rev" bandOrder and the "ordinal" fb is not statistically significant (t = -0.640) as it results in a decrease of 13.51 in the estimated mean distance compared to the other combinations of bandOrders and fbs, holding condition constant. conditVaried:bandOrderrev:fbordinal: The three-way interaction between the varied training condition, "rev" bandOrder, and "ordinal" fb is not statistically significant (t = -0.005) as it results in a decrease of 0.1691 in the estimated mean distance compared to all other combinations of condition, bandOrder, and fb.
 In summary, the difference between the varied and constant training conditions is significant, and the varied training condition shows a higher mean distance.
-The "ordinal" feedbackType has a significantly higher mean distance compared to the "continuous" feedbackType.
-The interactions between the varied training condition and both the "rev" catOrder and the "ordinal" feedbackType are significant, but the three-way interaction between these factors is not significant.
+The "ordinal" fb has a significantly higher mean distance compared to the "continuous" fb.
+The interactions between the varied training condition and both the "rev" bandOrder and the "ordinal" fb are significant, but the three-way interaction between these factors is not significant.